The Crime of Writing

 I woke up feeling the warmth of my daughter

-Trying to stop her screams through the night
+Stopped her screams throughout the night

 So happy I rushed to tell my husband